JoshMcCPro/Resume/README.md

 # Welcome to my GitHub repository - "Resume" - where I showcase all my remarkable Computer Science projects!

 In this repository, you'll find a collection of my finest creations, demonstrating my skills and passion for software development.
-From innovative games to practical applications, each project represents my journey as a Computer Science student and aspiring entrepreneur.
+From fun games to practical applications, each project represents my journey as a Computer Science student and aspiring entrepreneur.

 Dive into my "resume" repository to explore: